Partially-Supervised Novel Object Captioning Leveraging Context from Paired Data: Experiments

 \textbf{Evaluation Metrics}: We use SPICE~\cite{anderson2016spice}, METEOR~\cite{denkowski2014meteor} and CIDEr~\cite{vedantam2015cider} metrics to evaluate the caption quality; these are denoted as `S', `M' and `C' in our Results Tables.
-On out-of-domain test set, we also evaluate the F1-score metric of novel objects,denoted as `F1' in our results tables.
-All the metric scores on out-of-domain test set are macro-averaged across the eight novel object classes for consistency with results reported in previous works~\cite{anderson2018partially}. \textbf{F\textsubscript{\boldmath{$\beta$}}}\textbf{-score of CIDEr and F1-score}: Since CIDEr is currently a well accepted measure of caption fluency, we primarily focus on this metric for hyper-parameter tuning and comparison with state-of-the-art results.
-Also, F1-score of out-of-domain test set is a measure of model's ability to include novel objects in captions.
-We often notice a trade-off between these two metrics in state-of-the-art results (see Table~\ref{tab:results}), which makes the comparison of results non-trivial.
-In order to combine them and use a single metric for comparison, we also measure the F\textsubscript{$\beta$}-score of these two metrics with $\beta$ deciding the relative importance of CIDEr. $\beta=1$ gives equal importance to both metrics, while $\beta>1$ gives more importance to caption fluency than including the novel objects in caption and degrading its fluency.
+On out-of-domain test set, we also evaluate the F1-score metric of novel objects, denoted as `F1' in our Results tables.
+All the metric scores on out-of-domain test set are macro-averaged across the eight novel object classes for consistency with results reported in previous works~\cite{anderson2018partially}.
+We primarily focus on out-of-domain CIDEr and F1-score for comparison with state-of-the-art results as they are widely accepted as the caption fluency and NOC metrics respectively. \textbf{F\textsubscript{\boldmath{$\beta$}}}\textbf{-score of CIDEr and F1-score}: We often notice a trade-off between out-of-domain CIDEr and F1-score in state-of-the-art results (see Table~\ref{tab:results}), which makes the comparison of results non-trivial.
+In order to represent them into a single metric for comparison, we also measure the F\textsubscript{$\beta$}-score~\cite{powers2011evaluation} of out-of-domain CIDEr and F1-score with $\beta$ deciding the relative importance of CIDEr. $\beta=1$ gives equal importance to both metrics, while $\beta>1$ gives more importance to caption fluency (i.e, CIDEr) than including the novel objects in caption and degrading its fluency.
 We evaluate the models with $\beta$ set to 1 and 1.5, and denote them as `COF1' and `COF1.5' in our Results Tables.